MagaliFr/OystercatcherCarryOverEffects/README.md

 - Output20210805: output from the nimble model (mass is used as reference variable)
 - Output20210808_hemaref: output from the nimble model where Hematocrit is used as reference variable

-Global environments are archived on zenodo (10.5281/zenodo.14179442) because the file sizes are too big for GitHub.
+Global environments are archived on zenodo (doi: 10.5281/zenodo.14179442) because the file sizes are too big for GitHub.